 The Path to Drawdown: Nuclear Power

-Extremely powerful and efficient in generating electricity, nuclear power has reduced CO2 emissions by over 60 gigatonnes over the last fifty years - equivalent to nearly 2 years’ worth of global energy-related emissions.
-Unlike solar and wind, electric generation from nuclear power is stable and constant.
-The cost of building new plants is still very high, but once built, the energy is relatively cheap.
+Extremely powerful and efficient in generating electricity, nuclear power has reduced CO2 emissions by over 60 gigatonnes over the last five decades -- equivalent to nearly 2 years’ worth of global energy-related emissions.
+Unlike solar and wind, electric generation from nuclear power is stable.
+The cost of building new plants is still very high, but once built, the energy is relatively inexpensive.
 With Generation III reactors on the horizon, nuclear power is becoming safer, cheaper, and more efficient.

 Nuclear power accounts for 10.5% of global electricity generation today.
 To be on a path to remain under 1.5C° of warming, nuclear power needs to grow mildly in the next three decades: